 He is both a singer and a songwriter and he composes the parts for all of the instruments and voices.
 Each piece is composed using ancestral musical traditions.
 For the Bàsàa people, the “Bolbo” is a musical ritual of gathering.
 This is the term that he uses to describe the artistic universe of his Afro Bolbo Jazz music, where everyday life, diversity and spirituality are expressed.

-In 2011, he self-produced his third album Í Bòló, marking his return to the spotlight.
-He is a talented multi-instrumentalist and fervent defender of African music and all of its treasures.
 On percussion, as well as on the guitar, he masters many Cameroonian musical styles, including the Assiko, the Bolbo, the Bikutsi, the Ndin, the Mangambeu, the Bol, the Makossa, the Mbalè, the Mpeya of the Baka Pygmies, etc.

 He shares the wealth of his culture not only through the performing arts, but also by giving lessons, workshops and conferences.
 He has given numerous concerts at the following events: the Montreal International Jazz Festival, the International African Nights Festival, Festival des Traditions du Monde de Sherbrooke, Francofolies de Montréal, Musique Multi-Montréal, the Ottawa Jazz Festival, Toronto’s Womad festival, etc.